citrix/citrix-hypervisor-changed-block-tracking/docs/appendices.md

     For more information, see [Incremental backup sets](./using-with-vdi.md).

--  XenServer supports a maximum of 16 concurrent NBD connections.
+-  Citrix Hypervisor supports a maximum of 16 concurrent NBD connections.

 -  Changed block tracking is not supported for VDIs stored on thin provisioned shared GFS2 block storage.